jasp-stats/jaspMixedModels/inst/help/MixedModelsGLMM.md

 - Components and model terms:
     - Model components: All the fixed effects variables that can be included in the model.
     - Fixed effects: The independent variables in the model.
 By default, all the main effects of the specified independent variables and their interactions are included in the model.
 To include interactions, click multiple variables (e.g., by holding the ctrl/cmd button on your keyboard while clicking) and drag those into the `Fixed effects` box.
     - Random effects: The random effects organized by random effects grouping factors.
 By default, all of the random effects corresponding to the fixed effects are included and JASP internally checks and removes non-estimable random effects.
+That is, the default corresponds to the "maximal random effects structure justified by the design" (Barr, Levy, Scheepers, & Tily, 2013).
 Unticking the boxes on the left of the variable names removes the random effect from corresponding random effects grouping factor.
-     - Correlations: Whether the correlations between the random effects within each random effect grouping factor should be estimated.
+     - Correlations: Whether the correlations between the random effects parameters within each random effects grouping factor should be estimated.

 ### Options
 - Sum of Squares: There are different types of the sum of squares.
 The choice of the type is important when there are multiple factors and when the data are unbalanced.
 In an unbalanced design, the different levels of the independent variable do not contain an equal number of observations (e.g., one group contains more observations than another group).
 In this scenario, the sum of squares type can influence the results.
   - Type II: Hierarchical/partially sequential sum of squares.
 It is the reduction of error when each factor is added to the model that includes all the other factors, except the factors where the added factor is a part of, such as interactions containing that factor.
 Langsrud (2003) advises to apply this type for an ANOVA with unbalanced data.
   - Type III: Partial sum of squares.
 It is the reduction of error when each factor is added to the model that includes all the other factors, including interactions with this factor.
 This type is often selected, because it takes interactions into account (Langsrud, 2003).
-This type is selected by default.
+This type is selected by default and recommended for designs in which the imbalance is not a consequence of imbalance in the population, but random.
 - Test model terms: Methods for obtaining p-values for the ANOVA summary.
-Note that `Kenward-Roger` approximation for degrees of freedom can be very RAM and time consuming with larger datasets.
   - No. samples: Number of samples for the parametric bootstrap.
 - Repeatability: Gives the option to set a seed for your analysis.
 Setting a seed will exclude random processes influencing an analysis.
 Affects only parametric bootstrap and jitter in plots.
 - Test intercept: Whether the model intercept should be tested.
-Available only if the `likelihood ratio test` or `parametric bootstrap` is selected in the `Model terms test`.
 - Fixed effects estimates: Shows the estimated fixed effect coefficients.
 - Variance/correlation estimates: Shows the estimated residual variances and variances/correlations of random effects coefficients.
 - Vovk-Selke maximum p-ratio: The bound 1/(-e p log(p)) is derived from the shape of the p-value distribution.
 Under the null hypothesis (H<sub>0</sub>) it is uniform (0,1), and under the alternative (H<sub>1</sub>) it is decreasing in p, e.g., a beta (α, 1) distribution, where 0 < α < 1.
 The Vovk-Sellke MPR is obtained by choosing the shape α of the distribution under H1 such that the obtained p-value is maximally diagnostic.
 The value is then the ratio of the densities at point p under H<sub>0</sub> and H<sub>1</sub>.
 For example, if the two-sided p-value equals .05, the Vovk-Sellke MPR equals 2.46, indicating that this p-value is at most 2.46 times more likely to occur under H1 than under H<sub>0</sub>.
 More information can be found in this <a href="https://jasp-stats.org/2017/06/12/mysterious-vs-mpr/">blogpost</a>.